fpgadeveloper/rpi-camera-fmc/docs/source/petalinux.md

    ```
    The init script is located in `/usr/bin` and it serves as an example for setting the video pipe parameters
    using media-ctl.
 It configures all of the capture pipelines to a resolution, format and frame rate that
    is specified by a set of variables at the top of the script.
-It also lists all of the connected RPi cameras
+It also lists the video mixer bus_id, as well as
-   and the media and video devices to which they are associated.
+   all of the connected RPi cameras and the media and video devices to which they are associated.
    The init script makes it easy to find all of the connected media and video devices, and to configure them
    so that they can be used with GStreamer or other applications.